 Regular visits to the dentist to best align and fit the denture to the variable ridges of the mouth is critical to comfort and stability.

 There are several reasons for this, including:

-The determined frequency of visits for adjustments depend entirely on your needs, the materials used in your denture and the advice of your dentist.
+The determined frequency of visits for adjustments depends entirely on your needs, the materials used in your denture, and the advice of your dentist.

 To look up and find more CDT dental codes from the American Dental Association, please visit our complete Dental Procedure Code Library.